jojo157/Delightful-Penguins/README.md

 - Add repository name, click search.
 - Click connect to this app.

+Go back to Stripe, click on Webhooks in left side menu.
+Add endpoint and use the url of your Heroku site/checkout/wh/ and add all events that are needed.

+Navigate back to Heroku, Click on Resources Tab and search for Add on Heroku Postgres and add.
+The DATABASE_URL will be added to your environment variables.

 We now need to set our environment variables for Heroku to be able to deploy our app successfully.

+- On Heroku
 - Click the settings tab.
 - Click Reveal Config Vars button.
 - Enter the following environment variables.